Battle of Kili: Delhi army

-The Battle
+Battle

 The battle site at Kili was bounded by the Yamuna River on one side, and a bushland on the other.

-Zafar khan's death
+Zafar Khan's death

 Alauddin had relatively little time to prepare for the battle, and therefore, he wanted to delay the battle.
 He expected more units to arrive from the east.
 He also hoped that a delay would cause the already-tired Mongols to fall short of provisions, and retreat.
 However, Alauddin's general Zafar Khan attacked Hijlak's unit without Alauddin's permission.

 Hijlak's unit feigned retreat, which was a common Mongol strategy.
 Zafar Khan followed the enemy soldiers rapidly, causing his foot soldiers to be left behind.
 Even his cavalry had trouble keeping up with his pace.
 After following Hijlak's army for 18 karohs (approximately 55 km), he realized that he had only 1,000 horsemen left with him.
 Meanwhile, Targhi's Mongol unit had covered an area of 3 km behind him, blocking his return to Alauddin's camp.
 Alauddin did not send any unit in his support.
 According to the 17th century historian Hajiuddabir's Zafarul-vali, Ulugh Khan maintained an ill-will against Zafar Khan, and therefore, did not lead his reinforcement division to support Zafar Khan.

 Zafar Khan consulted his officers Usman Akhur-beg, Usman Yaghan, Ali Shah Rana-i-Pil, and others.
 They realized that they would not be able to return, and even if they did, Alauddin would punish them for not following his orders and for cowardice.
 Therefore, they decided to die fighting.
 According to Ziauddin Barani's Tarikh-i-Firuz Shahi, Qutlugh Khwaja offered Zafar an opportunity to surrender, promising to take him to the Chagatai Khanate, where he would be treated more honourably than at the Delhi court.
 However, Zafar Khan refused this offer.

 According to Isami, Zafar Khan and his companions managed to kill 5,000 Mongols, while losing only 800 men.
 After this, Zafar Khan put up a last stand with his 200 surviving soldiers.
 After his horse was cut down, he fought on foot, and engaged in hand-to-hand combat with Hijlak.
 He was killed by an arrow that bypassed his armour and pierced his heart.